wenyaxie023/WordSaladChopper/README.md

 ### Available Training Data

-We provide s1 reasoning traces in huggingface for multiple models. you can download them and put them in your data path.
+We provide s1 reasoning traces on Hugging Face for multiple models.
+You can download them and put them in your data path.

 ```bash
 mkdir -p data/DeepSeek-R1-Distill-Qwen-7B_s1